MicrosoftDocs/entra-docs/docs/identity-platform/v2-protocols-oidc.md

 # OpenID Connect on the Microsoft identity platform

-OpenID Connect (OIDC) extends the OAuth 2.0 authorization protocol for use as an additional authentication protocol.
+OpenID Connect (OIDC) extends the OAuth 2.0 authorization protocol for use as another authentication protocol.
 You can use OIDC to enable single sign-on (SSO) between your OAuth-enabled applications by using a security token called an *ID token*.

 The full specification for OIDC is available on the OpenID Foundation's website at [OpenID Connect Core 1.0 specification](https://openid.net/specs/openid-connect-core-1_0.html).